Rubus liebmannii

 Rubus liebmannii is a Mesoamerican species of brambles in the rose family.

+It is a perennial plant growing to 3 m tall, with scattered hairs and curved prickles.
+The leaves are compound with 3 leaflets.
+The flowers are rose-colored and the fruits are black.

+The species is named for Danish botanist Frederik Michael Liebmann (1813–1856).

 It grows in southern Mexico (Veracruz, Oaxaca, Chiapas) and Central America (Guatemala, Nicaragua).

-The species is named for Danish botanist Frederik Michael Liebmann, 1813–1856.

-Rubus liebmannii is a perennial to 3 meters tall, with scattered hairs and curved prickles.
-Leaves are compound with 3 leaflets.
-Flowers are rose-colored.
-Fruits are black.